Recovering the geometry of a flat spacetime from background radiation

 \section{Abstract}

-We consider globally hyperbolic flat spacetimes in 2+1 and 3+1 dimensions, where a uniform light signal is emitted on the $r$-level surface of the cosmological time for $r\to 0$.
-We show that the intensity of this signal, as perceived by a fixed observer, is a well-defined, bounded function which is generally not continuous.
-This defines a purely classical model with anisotropic background radiation that contains information about initial singularity of the spacetime.
-In dimension $2+1$, we show that this observed intensity function is stable under suitable perturbations of the spacetime, and that, under certain conditions, it contains sufficient information to recover its geometry and topology.
-We compute an approximation of this intensity function in a few simple examples.
+We consider globally hyperbolic flat spacetimes in 2+1 and 3+1 dimensions, in which a uniform light signal is emitted on the $r$-level surface of the cosmological time for $r\to 0$.
+We show that the frequency of this signal, as perceived by a fixed observer, is a well-defined, bounded function which is generally not continuous.
+This defines a model with anisotropic background radiation that contains information about initial singularity of the spacetime.
+In dimension $2+1$, we show that this observed frequency function is stable under suitable perturbations of the spacetime, and that, under certain conditions, it contains sufficient information to recover its geometry and topology.
+We compute an approximation of this frequency function for a few simple examples.